hieudoduc2310/Conservatism-Psychological-well-being/README.md

 # Conservatism-Psychological-well-being
 **1. Introduction**\
-&emsp; This project discusses conceptualization, operationalization and inferential modelling for the main research question “Are conservative attitudes good or bad for your psychological well-being" using the World Survey Data Wave 6.
-To investigate the aforementioned research question, I wil go into details and step by step of the analysis, including data cleaning, inferential analysis and prediction efforts.\
+&emsp; This project discusses conceptualization, operationalization and inferential modelling for the main research question ***“Are conservative attitudes good or bad for your psychological well-being"*** using the World Survey Data Wave 6.
+To investigate the aforementioned research question, I wil go into details and step by step of the analysis, including data cleaning, EDA, and inferential analysis.\
 **2. Analytic Tasks**
 **2.1 Data Preparation**\
 **2.1.1.
 Exploring missing data**\